OWASP/CheatSheetSeries/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.md

 ### java.beans.XMLDecoder

-The [readObject()](https://docs.oracle.com/javase/8/docs/api/java/beans/XMLDecoder.html#readObject--) method in this class is fundamentally unsafe.
+**The [readObject()](https://docs.oracle.com/javase/8/docs/api/java/beans/XMLDecoder.html#readObject--) method in this class is fundamentally unsafe.**

-Not only is the XML it parses subject to XXE, but the method can be used to construct any Java object, and [execute arbitrary code as described here](http://stackoverflow.com/questions/14307442/is-it-safe-to-use-xmldecoder-to-read-document-files).
+**Not only is the XML it parses subject to XXE, but the method can be used to construct any Java object, and [execute arbitrary code as described here](http://stackoverflow.com/questions/14307442/is-it-safe-to-use-xmldecoder-to-read-document-files).**

-And there is no way to make use of this class safe except to trust or properly validate the input being passed into it.
+**And there is no way to make use of this class safe except to trust or properly validate the input being passed into it.**

-As such, we'd strongly recommend completely avoiding the use of this class and replacing it with a safe or properly configured XML parser as described elsewhere in this cheat sheet.
+**As such, we'd strongly recommend completely avoiding the use of this class and replacing it with a safe or properly configured XML parser as described elsewhere in this cheat sheet.**

 ### Other XML Parsers

-There are many third-party libraries that parse XML either directly or through their use of other libraries.
-Please test and verify their XML parser is secure against XXE by default.
-If the parser is not secure by default, look for flags supported by the parser to disable all possible external resource inclusions like the examples given above.
+**There are many third-party libraries that parse XML either directly or through their use of other libraries.
+Please test and verify their XML parser is secure against XXE by default.** If the parser is not secure by default, look for flags supported by the parser to disable all possible external resource inclusions like the examples given above.
 If there's no control exposed to the outside, make sure the untrusted content is passed through a secure parser first and then passed to insecure third-party parser similar to how the Unmarshaller is secured.

 #### Spring Framework MVC/OXM XXE Vulnerabilities

-For example, some XXE vulnerabilities were found in [Spring OXM](https://pivotal.io/security/cve-2013-4152) and [Spring MVC](https://pivotal.io/security/cve-2013-7315).
+**Some XXE vulnerabilities were found in [Spring OXM](https://pivotal.io/security/cve-2013-4152) and [Spring MVC](https://pivotal.io/security/cve-2013-7315) .
 The following versions of the Spring Framework are vulnerable to XXE:

 - **3.0.0** to **3.2.3** (Spring OXM & Spring MVC)
 - **4.0.0.M1** (Spring OXM)